-Updated by Albert Lee over 6 years ago
+Updated by Albert Lee almost 7 years ago

 A hardware vendor has investigated this and determined that we were sending START STOP UNIT with PC set to 1 and the START bit set to 0.
 The problem is this is interpreted as a spin down by a device not supporting power management.